johanmazoyer/Asterix/docs/estimation.rst

-All estimators are done this way (first obtains images in the focal plane at the ``Science_sampling`` and then resizing) to ensure that the behavior is equivalent to waht would be done on a real testbed
+All estimators are done this way (first obtains images in the focal plane at the ``Science_sampling`` and then resizing) to ensure that the behavior is equivalent to what would be done on a real testbed

 Pair Wise Estimation
 +++++++++++++++++++++++++